John Vaizey, Baron Vaizey: Career

-Vaizey was offered the post of the vice-chancellor of the Monash University, based in Melbourne in 1975; however, after attacks by Australian artists against his close friend Bryan Robertson, who should have taken over the directorship of the National Gallery of Victoria, he declined the offer.
-In the 1976 Prime Minister's Resignation Honours he was designated for a life peerage and on 23 June, he was created Baron Vaizey, of Greenwich, in Greater London.
-In his last years Vaizey served as principal of the St Catherine's Foundation at Cumberland Lodge.
+In 1975, Vaizey was offered the post of the vice-chancellor of the Monash University, based in Melbourne, Australia.
+He accepted and then withdrew, after attacks by Australian artists against his close friend Bryan Robertson, who should have taken over the directorship of the National Gallery of Victoria.

+Vaizey retired from Brunel in 1982.
+Then, in his last years, he served as principal of the St Catherine's Foundation at Cumberland Lodge: he had been a trustee from 1972 to 1982.